Quick Help for Vocal Processing

-Making vocals fit in the mix is a notoriously hard task.
-Sometimes it takes a tremendous amount of time, effort and a lot of processing to make vocals sound right.
-There are lots of tools available for processing the vocals, from standard dynamic processors like EQs and compressors, reverbs, delays and all the way to some creative effects like granular delays, various pitch shifters, doublers and what not.
-To use all these in the vocal processing chain can be time-consuming, but there are some multi-effect processors available today which greatly decrease the amount of time and effort for processing the vocals.
-Therefore in the next tutorial, we will present one such effect.
+Making vocals fit in the mix is a notoriously challenging task.
+Sometimes, making vocals sound right takes tremendous time, effort, and a lot of processing.
+Many tools are available for processing the vocals, from standard dynamic processors like EQs and compressors, reverbs, delays, and creative effects like granular delays, various pitch shifters, doublers, and whatnot.
+Using all these in the vocal processing chain can be time-consuming.
+Still, some multi-effect processors are available today that significantly decrease the time and effort needed to process the vocals.
+Therefore, in the following tutorial, we will present one such effect.
+As usual, in the SoundBridge: DAW, we have already made a sequence that contains all the essential elements of the whole mix, including the vocal.
+So, let us hear how it sounds.

 ~Full Mix - Unprocessed Vocal